 In his research, Thomson has scrutinized the diplomatic process that tried to restore and justify rights during the Reformation, as well as the networks of financiers, arms-dealers, rogues, and diplomats who started using rights language for their own personal gain across Europe and the world.

 He teaches a course that focuses on texts examining how uncomfortably commerce, rights, empire, and citizenship come together in European thought.

 Thomson earned his PhD and MA from the John Hopkins University and his BA from Queen’s University.

 The beautiful scenery of Sri Lanka seems at odds with its ugly, 25-plus years of ethnic conflict between the Sinhalas and the Tamils.
 This conflict erupted in the 1980s through a clash of strong Sinhala nationalism while the Tamils pushed for self-rule.
 How did identity, violence, and government repression shape the conflict?

-Ravi Vaithees studies how these factors intersect with human rights in his research and through his work as coordinator of the Postcolonial South Asian and African Studies research cluster.
+As a Senior Scholar, Ravi Vaithees studies how these factors intersect with human rights in his research and through his work as coordinator of the Postcolonial South Asian and African Studies research cluster.

 These topics are also the focus of his senior joint undergraduate/graduate seminar on Imperialism, Decolonization and Neocolonialism, and other courses on modern South Asian and Asian history.